Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: RESULTS AND DISCUSSION

 \subsection{Charmed and charmed strange mesons}

 In this section, we present and discuss the results obtained for the mass spectra of charmed ($D$) and charmed-strange ($D_s$) mesons within our theoretical framework.
+To represent the state of the system, we use the notation $nL(J^P, j)$, where $n = 1, 2, 3, \ldots$ denotes the radial quantum number of the light component, and $L = S, P, D, \ldots$ specifies its orbital angular momentum.
+This is followed by the total angular momentum $J$ and parity $P$ of the state, and finally, the light component's total angular momentum $j$.
 The calculated masses are summarized in Tables \ref{tbl1} and \ref{tbl2}, respectively, and systematically compared with experimental data from PDG \cite{PDG2024} as well as other theoretical predictions available in the literature \cite{Godfrey:2015dva, Ebert:2009ua, Song:2015fha, Song:2015nia}.